-Asian stocks mixed after Wall St falls on virus pressure
+Global stocks lower after Wall St falls on virus pressure

 “While the stimulus deadlock is proving to be the ultimate rally capper, it was the gnarliest of Main Street concerns that hurt sentiment,” said Stephen Innes of Axi in a report.

 U.S. stocks slipped after the government reported Thursday that 835,000 people applied for unemployment last month, the highest level since September.

 That meant the total number of people receiving jobless benefits rose for the first time in three months, to 5.8 million from 5.5 million.
 Weekly jobless claims pre-pandemic usually were about 225,000.

 On Thursday, a proposed $908 billion aid deal all but collapsed after Senate Majority Leader Mitch McConnell said Republican senators won’t support giving $160 billion to state and local governments.
 Republicans are pressing for a measure that would shield companies from potential coronavirus-related lawsuits.